 Example 1: Use the SELECT INTO OUTFILE statement to export a CSV file

-Log in to the server where the OBServer node to connect to resides.
+Log in to the server where the OBServer node to be connected is located.

-[xxx@xxx /home/admin/test_data]# ssh admin@xxx.xxx.xxx.xxxSet the file path for importing data.
+[xxx@xxx /home/admin/test_data]# ssh admin@xxx.xxx.xxx.xxxSet the import file path.

 Set the system variable